-Since he began playing jazz, at the age of 18, Keith has been fortunate to perform and record with some amazing musicians both as a leader and a sideman.
-Keith has shared the stage with great jazz artists such as Jazzmeia Horn, Camille Thurman, Dezron Douglas, Sherman Irby, Steve Stagle, Kenneth Whalum III, David Weiss, Mike Clark, Terreon Gully, Bill Saxton, Joe Farnsworth, Greg Tardy, John Clayton, Benny Golson, and Bobby Watson to name a few.
-Keith continues to draw inspiration from his roots in R&B, Funk, Classical, Jazz and Hip-Hop and constantly explores new ways of integrating these influences.
+Memphis-born, Knoxville-raised, and New York-based Keith Brown is one of the most in-demand pianists on the contemporary jazz scene.
+Since he began playing jazz at the age of 18, Brown has performed and recorded with a who’s-who of jazz luminaries.
+He currently tours as the pianist for Charles Tolliver and Jazzmeia Horn and has shared the stage with great jazz artists such as Stefon Harris, Buster Williams, Lenny White, Camille Thurman & The Darrell Green Trio, Dezron Douglas, Sherman Irby, Steve Slagle, Terreon Gully, Kenneth Whalum III, David Weiss, Mike Clark, Bill Saxton, Joe Farnsworth, Greg Tardy, John Clayton, Benny Golson, and Bobby Watson to name a few.
+Keith continues to draw inspiration from his roots in R&B, Funk, Classical, Jazz, and Hip-Hop and constantly explores new ways of integrating these influences.
 "I always try to write and perform in a way that is intellectual but that has a strong sense of melody or groove that can touch those who are open enough to listen."